M4 MacBook Pro: Everything you need to know

 However, in December the OLED MacBook was tipped for a 2025 launch, while a report in November said the upgrade was coming 2026.

 All of this seems to suggest that OLED is really too far away from the MacBook to make an appearance as early as the end of this year.
-An OLED MacBook certainly seems like a clear path Apple will choose for the future, and the MacBook Pro is the obvious choice for the first recipient of such an upgrade.
+An OLED MacBook certainly seems like a clear path Apple will choose for the future, and the MacBook Pro is the obvious choice as the next recipient of such an upgrade.
 However, Apple’s existing mini-LED lineup already offers some of the best displays of any notebook out there.
 While OLED would offer better contrast and black levels, a more important benefit would likely be the advantage of thinner displays which could reduce the MacBook Pro lineup's overall thickness and weight.

 M4 MacBook Pro: Memory and Storage